 Latest update 12/20/2019, version 1.0.1

 More than once I’ve encountered projects using image filenames as a means to convey caption text.
-This practice leads to some incredible long filenames.
+This practice leads to some incredibly long filenames.
 A recent project had filenames so long that once down a few subfolders, the path length exceeded the maximum my Windows server could handle.
 It was a mess to clean up, which became the reason to create this script.

 Of course the proper way to store caption text is in the file’s metadata.
 A common practice is to store captions in the metadata field Description.
 That is what I’ve programmed this script to do.

 - Option to add closing period if absent